Top 9 AI Productivity Tools for Digital Workflow Management

 Image Source: perplexity.ai

 Students and professionals like it because it can break down complicated topics quickly, while content teams use it to draft articles or outlines with sources attached.
+It can also help teams review historical data and summarize reports faster.

 Key Features